 Putting right the old decorating mistakes ate into the couples budget but it enabled them to use their interior design skills to the full.
 By decorating rooms in soft neutral shades and layering texture to add warmth, they have given the home a comfortable, contemporary look, while never straying too far away from its period roots.

-The advantage of the cottages relaxed colour palette and simple style means it can be easily transformed to celebrate the festive season.
-A Christmassy mood is set using wreaths, garlands and baubles in every room of the cottage, with a seasonal display in the dining room window that is much-loved by local villagers and has now become something of a village institution.
+The advantage of the cottages relaxed color palette and simple style means it can be easily transformed to celebrate the festive season.
+A Christmassy mood is set using wreaths, garlands and baubles in every room of the cottage, with a seasonal display in the dining room window that is much-loved by local villagers and has now become something of a village institution

 The kitchen cabinets had to be made by hand because the walls of the cottage were uneven and also to accomodate the original wooden beams.
 Oak flooring gives the space a warm and cosy feel, while the cream-painted cabinets and pale blue accent colours around the rom keep the look fresh and bright.